Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 Pistachios with a small apple

-A. Protein-Packed Options: Consider reaching for something satisfying, like Greek yogurt with fresh berries or a classic combo of string cheese and whole-grain crackers.
-Protein can curb hunger and keep energy levels steady through night.
+A. Protein-Packed Options: They can choose something satisfying, such as Greek yogurt with fresh berries or a classic pairing of string cheese plus whole-grain crackers.
+Protein can curb hunger and help keep energy levels steady once daylight fades, making rest feel more comfortable for them.

 B. Low-Carb Bites: Pick options that are light on carbs but big on flavor.
 Try something crisp and refreshing like cucumber slices with a bit of hummus, or go for cherry tomatoes with mozzarella for a tasty, satisfying choice.